 - Run the backup job with guest file system indexing enabled.

 - Make sure the indexing data was imported to Veeam backup database, and catalog data replication completed successfully.
-For details, see the Performing Catalog Replication and Indexing section.
+For more information, see the Performing Catalog Replication and Indexing section.

 Whether you will be restoring from a backup with or without guest files indexing, you will need to prepare a machine to operate as an FLR helper appliance.

 Preparing FLR Helper Appliance

 To perform Linux guest files restore, you should configure an FLR helper appliance on the Veeam backup server with which Veeam Agent is integrated.
 FLR helper configuration is similar to that described in the “Multi-OS File Level Recovery” section of the Veeam Backup & Replication User Guide.
 The only difference is that for restore of a physical machine, you can configure a helper appliance to work on a machine running on the platform of your choice (VMware or Hyper-V).
 Helper appliance settings are saved in Veeam Backup & Replication database on per-user basis; they will be applied each time the certain user starts Linux file-level restore.